akfldk1028/gridtrader_backend/scalping/instructions_v3.md

 9.  **Apply Dynamic Risk Management Principles**: While maintaining tight stops and  profit targets for regular scalping trades, aggressively capitalize on optimal setups (clear RSI signals with strong volume) by increasing position size and profit targets.
 Balance conservative protection on standard trades with aggressive profit maximization when high-probability opportunities arise, always ensuring risk alignment with current market conditions and portfolio state.
 10. **Confirm Trend Strength and Direction**:
      - Volume Confirmation: Ensure strong volume supports the trend direction
-     - Trend Momentum: Look for strong consecutive candles in the trend direction
+     - Thoroughly analyze trend confirmation by examining MACD line and signal line arrangements (bullish when MACD crosses above signal line in normal alignment, bearish when MACD crosses below signal line in reverse alignment), verify trend alignment with multiple moving averages (particularly 20/50/200 MA arrangements and crossovers), along with volume confirmation (ensure strong volume supports the trend direction), momentum validation (look for strong consecutive candles in the trend direction), and potential reversal signals (bearish/bullish divergences, MA death/golden crosses).
      - Check for potential reversal patterns or divergences
 11. **Determine Action and Percentage**: Decide on the most appropriate action (buy, sell, hold) based on the synthesized analysis.
 Specify a higher percentage of the portfolio to be allocated to this action, embracing more significant opportunities while acknowledging the associated risks.
 Your response must be in JSON format.